oguzutku1745/Aleo-Starter-Template-Adapters/README.md

-# Snark Collective - Aleo Wallet Integration Template
+# Snark Collective - Aleo Wallet Integration Template with Adapters

-A modern, responsive React application template for integrating Aleo wallets into your dApp.
+A modern, responsive React application template for integrating Aleo wallets into your dApp, using the adapter pattern and hooks-based approach.
 This template provides a complete foundation for building decentralized applications on the Aleo blockchain with a focus on user experience and developer productivity.

+This repository uses the **adapter pattern** with React hooks instead of the context-based approach:

 ## Features

+- **Hook-Based Integration**: Uses `aleo-hooks` for wallet interactions instead of a centralized context
+- **Composable API**: Each wallet functionality is exposed through dedicated hooks
+- **Simplified State Management**: No context provider wrappers needed for wallet functionality
 - **Multi-Wallet Support**: Integrate with multiple Aleo wallets including Puzzle, Leo, Fox, and Soter
 Note: Fox Wallet only supports Mainnet
-- **Complete Wallet API**: Unified interface for transactions, signatures, decryption, and record management
 - **Theme-Aware Design**: Dynamically changes logos and UI elements based on light/dark mode
 - **Modern UI/UX**: Responsive design built with Tailwind CSS
 - **Dark Mode**: Built-in dark mode support
-- **Wallet Context**: Centralized wallet state management with React Context
 - **TypeScript**: Full TypeScript support for better developer experience
 - **Vite**
 - **React**